-Furthermore, for some mind-boggling Beef Boti Kababs and Beef Chaanp, one must not miss Bombay Hotel.
-Not only can you roll Beef Boti stuffed inside paratha with chopped onions and green chili, but you also can relish beef chaanp with paratha.
+Furthermore, one must miss the Bombay Hotel for some mind-boggling Beef Boti Kababs and Beef Chaanp.
+Not only can you roll Beef Boti stuffed inside paratha with chopped onions and green chilli, but you also can relish beef chaanp with paratha.
 The outlet prepares the best beef chaanp in the city.
-Also, if you still have space left inside, try some Phirni at Bombay Hotel.
+Also, if you still have space left inside, try some Phirni at the Bombay Hotel.

 Haji Allauddin Sweets

-Certainly, do not forget the legendary Battisi or Batteesa Halwa from 100 years old Islamic sweet shop Haji Allauddin Sweets.
-The dark-colored halwa is prepared with 32 ingredients enriched with dry fruits and leaves a wonderful taste.
-In contrast, the light-colored Mawa Laddo made of a mix of mawa (reduced milk) or khoya with boondi leaves a sign of balanced sweetness.
+Indeed, do not forget the legendary Battisi or Batteesa Halwa from 100 years old Islamic sweet shop Haji Allauddin Sweets.
+The dark-coloured halwa is prepared with 32 ingredients enriched with dry fruits and leaves a wonderful taste.
+In contrast, the light-coloured Mawa Laddo made of a mix of mawa (reduced milk) or khoya with boondi leaves a sign of balanced sweetness.

 Equally, Gulab Jamun is a best seller here, different from the big brand commercial shops in Kolkata.
-Smaller in size, no fuss in looks, but a burst of ghee flavors.
+Smaller size, no fuss in looks, but a burst of ghee flavours.
 Alternatively, Akhrot Halwa is an unsung hero and full of akhrot (walnut) in a serving.
 Another must-try even though it is lesser know too many.
-The shopkeepers are so decent and expert in hospitality.
-Once you become a known face in the outlet, they will pamper you with tasting their new arrivals.
+The shopkeepers are so decent and experts in hospitality.
+Once you become a known face in the outlet, they will pamper you by tasting their new arrivals.

 During Ramzan, For Foodies, the best time to visit Zakaria Street food is after Iftar or 6 pm.
 However, For photographers, there is no time bar.